 In 2010, Wong was awarded the Bronze Bauhinia Star (BSS) by the HKSAR Government for his achievements in photographic art.
 He was also awarded Hon.
-FRPS by the Royal Photographic Society in 2013, and Hon.
-PSA, a distinctive title bestowed by the Photographic Society of America in 2014.
+FRPS by the Royal Photographic Society, Lifetime Achievement by the National Committee of the China Federation of Literary & Art Circle (2018), Hon.
+FPSA, a distinctive title bestowed by the Photographic Society of America (2019), etc.

 He has held solo exhibitions at Centre Culturel de Chine, Paris, Nan Hai Arts Center, San Francisco, National Art Museum of China, Beijing, Hong Kong Central Library, and over 30 cities in China.
 His works were exhibited at the Photo Münsingen festival, Switzerland, Montier-en-Der festival, France, etc.